top of page

 ArcticNet

-An on-going collaboration with Brent Else of the University of Calgary and Tim Papakyriakou of the University of Manitoba is exploring the interannual variability in air-sea CO2 exchange throughout the Canadian Arctic.
+An on-going collaboration with Brent Else of the University of Calgary, Dave Capelle of the Freshwater Institute, and Tim Papakyriakou of the University of Manitoba is exploring the interannual variability in air-sea CO2 exchange throughout the Canadian Arctic.
 We have confirmed that at least in the Canadian Archipelago, summer stratification and warming severely limit atmospheric COdrawdown, and can even lead to outgassing late in the summer.
-In addition, UofM Ph.D. student Tonya Burgers has discovered that riverine waters, likely from Russia, are transported long distances under the sea ice of the central Arctic basin, limiting CO2 drawdown in regions far from their sources.
+In addition, UofM Ph.D. student Tonya Burgers has discovered that large-scale circulation of the central Arctic basin can intermittently deliver Russian river waters to the Canadian Archipelago, where they can limit CO2 drawdown.

 BurgersFigures.jpg